None but the Brave: Music

 Sinatra's frequent collaborators Sammy Cahn and Jimmy Van Heusen were initially commissioned to score the film, as reported in June 1964.
-However, Morris Stoloff, a friend of Sinatra's and music director at Reprise Records, recommended John Williams (credited as Johnny Williams), a then-emerging composer, to compose the score instead.
+However, Morris Stoloff, a friend of Sinatra's and music director at Reprise Records, recommended John Williams (then being billed as Johnny Williams), a then-emerging composer, to compose the score instead.
 Williams joined the project in September 1964, ultimately delivering his most ambitious work yet, which marked one of his earliest major feature film scores.
 This was also his first collaboration with Sinatra; they later worked together on a few other projects, including a fundraising fete for the Memorial Sloan Kettering Cancer Center.

 Drawing from his TV work on shows like Alcoa Premiere (1961–1963) and Kraft Suspense Theatre (1963–1965), Williams crafted a score blending dramatic tension with subtle suspense.
 The main theme, tied to the American platoon, features a bold horn fanfare with a complex descending counterline, influenced by André Previn.
 The Japanese music advisor, Kenjiro Hirose, also helped incorporate ethnic elements to reflect the Japanese soldiers' perspective, and is credited as co-composer by some sources.
 For Kuroki and the Japanese soldiers, a serene flute melody and two authentic Japanese tunes, whistled and sung, add cultural depth.
 Using a Western orchestra, the score subtly evokes Japanese sounds via woodwinds and percussion.

 A tie-in song not featured in the film, titled "None But the Brave", with music by Williams and lyrics by Don Wolf, was released as a promotional single by Reprise Records in 1965, including versions with The Jack Halloran Singers and a Japanese rendition by Frank Nagai.
 A soundtrack album was released by Film Score Monthly in 2009, limited to 3,000 copies, with a remix by Mike McDonald and liner notes by Jeff Eldridge.